 4. The Byzantine Iconoclasm

 The beautiful church, built during the Justinian period, was destroyed by an earthquake in 740.
 The iconoclasm, which was effective in the 8th century in the Byzantine Empire, shaped the architecture of the church to be rebuilt.
 Starting with Emperor Leo III, this trend lasted for a century and caused all images related to religion to be destroyed.

-Hagia Irene, which has been affected by earthquakes and fires throughout history, is a structure that could not preserve its former glory.
-It has never attracted attention like Hagia Sophia or other Byzantine churches.
+Hagia Irene Museum, which has been affected by earthquakes and fires throughout history, is a structure that could not preserve its former glory.
+It has never attracted attention like Hagia Sophia or other Byzantine churches in Istanbul.
 For this reason, the desolation that has spread on the walls of the building is still felt.